apacheignite/documentation/odbc-driver/odbc-driver.md

 [block:callout]
 {
   "type": "info",
+  "title": "Cross-Cache Queries",
+  "body": "Cache that the driver is connected to is treated as the default schema.
+To query across multiple caches, [Cross-Cache Query](/docs/cache-queries#cross-cache-queries) functionality can be used."
+}
+[/block]

+[block:callout]
+{
+  "type": "info",
   "title": "Replicated vs Partitioned Caches",
   "body": "Queries on `REPLICATED` caches will run directly only on one node, while queries on `PARTITIONED` caches are distributed across all cache nodes."
+}
+[/block]
+Finally, we can use ODBC API to run SQL query upon our data grid just as upon ordinary database:
+[block:code]
+{
+  "codes": [
+    {
+      "code": "",
+      "language": "text"
+    }
+  ]
 }
 [/block]